little-dude/xain-sdk/docs/examples/pytorch.md

 ## PyTorch Training Round

 The implementation of the actual `train_round()` method consists of three main steps.
-First, the provided `weights` of the global model are loaded into the local model, then some number of epochs is trained and as a last step we export the weights to a numpy array.
+First, the provided `weights` of the global model are loaded into the local model or they have to be initialized if no weights are present.
+Then some number of epochs is trained and as a last step we export the weights to a numpy array.

 ```python
 def train_round(